RyanFleck/ryanfleck.ca/content/posts/Extreme-Blue-2019.md

 ### Learning to Complete Low-Quality First Drafts

 I'll quote one of my coworkers now.
-This statement was made from the heart of this person, and intended for me, Ryan.
+This statement was made from the heart, off the cuff- a very real and unfiltered thought.

 > Wow, I never thought I'd meet a worse perfectionist than me!

-At least I know now how arrogant and irritating I can be.
+At least now I know how arrogant and irritating I can be.

 Anyway, I had to learn to just flip out a rough draft without worrying too much; I learned this far too late, and if I had learned it earlier I would have